dcog989/vscode-line-king/README.md

 ### Tidying & Cleaning

 - **Remove Blank Lines** - Deletes all empty lines
-- **Condense Blank Lines** - Reduces multiple consecutive blank lines to a single one
+- **Condense Blank Lines** - Reduces multiple consecutive blank lines to just one
 - **Remove Duplicates** - Keeps the first occurrence, removes the rest (preserves order)
 - **Keep Only Duplicates** - Useful for finding repeated data; removes all unique lines
 - **Trim Whitespace** - Remove leading, trailing, or both from each line